Hey, Mario and Sonic make millions!

 As you might have noticed, from the titles of these games, the game developers obviously thought they were rather clever.
 Unfortunately, their cleverness seemed limited to Bubsy’s in-game “sassy” one-liners and pun-based game titles, because the gameplay in this series was rather “meh”.
 Ever wonder what happened to Bubsy?
 Don’t.
 He’s actually happier now, as he left the series in embarrassment after Bubsy 3D.
 I hear he became a car salesman.

 2017 Note: As it turns out, Bubsy decided the sales life wasn’t for him, as he expectantly got a shot at resurrection!
 Developed by Black Forest Games, a German development team previously responsible for resurrecting the obscure Giana Sisters, and published by UFO Entertainment, Halloween Day 2017 actually saw the release of a brand NEW Bubsy game, entitled “Bubsy: The Woolies Strike Back”.
 Perhaps learning a lesson from Bubsy 3D, this game is a side-scroller once more, though it features 3D graphics, and it seems to be a throwback to the original (and most successful) Bubsy game, as he is once again fighting those nasty yarn-stealing aliens, the Woolies.
-Who knew that there was redemption for a forgotten mascot?
+Who knew that there was redemption for a forgotten video game mascots?
 You can try the new Bubsy for yourself, out now on PC and Playstation 4!

 Crappy box-art, decent game.